Rise of Globally Distributed SQL Databases – Redefining Transactional Stores for Cloud Native Era

 Cost-Effective, Horizontal Write Scaling

-Sharding is completely automatic in the Spanner architecture.
+Database sharding is completely automatic in the Spanner architecture.
 Additionally, shards become auto balanced across all available nodes as new nodes are added or existing nodes are removed.
 Microservices needing massive write scalability can now rely on the database directly as opposed to adding additional infrastructure such as an in-memory cache (that offloads read requests from the database thereby freeing it up for serving write requests).

 Self-Healing Fault Tolerance